akiraohgaki/chirit/README.md

 - Template and style management: Define the structure and style of your component.
 - Event binding: Bind event handlers to elements within the component.
 - DOM diffing: Efficiently updates the DOM node tree when content changed.
-- Custom event dispatching: Publish events to communicate with other components.
+- Custom event dispatching: Dispatches events to communicate with other components.

 [createComponent](https://jsr.io/@akiraohgaki/chirit/doc/~/createComponent) function:

-- A convenient function for quickly creating components based on the Component class.
+- A convenient way to quickly create components based on the Component class.

 [html](https://jsr.io/@akiraohgaki/chirit/doc/~/html) function:

 - A tagged template function for HTML.
-- Some code editors make syntax highlighting, formatting, and suggestions for template literals.
+- Some code editors provide syntax highlighting, formatting, and suggestions for template literals.

 [css](https://jsr.io/@akiraohgaki/chirit/doc/~/css) function:

 - A tagged template function for CSS.
-- Some code editors make syntax highlighting, formatting, and suggestions for template literals.
+- Some code editors provide syntax highlighting, formatting, and suggestions for template literals.

 ### State management